 NWS: Potential Record-Shattering 209-MPH Gust in California Appears to Have Been Mistake

-A potential record-breaking gust of 209 mph recorded atop a California peak is looking more unlikely after further study, National Weather Service forecasters said Monday.
+A gust of 209 mph (336 kph) recorded atop a California peak over the weekend was likely not a new state wind record but a mistake resulting from a faulty sensor, meteorologists said Monday.

-The blast of wind from a cold storm moving south across the state was captured around 7:45 a.m.
-Sunday by an instrument at 9,186 feet atop Kirkwood Mountain, south of Lake Tahoe.
-If accurate, the wind would have shattered the record wind speed for the state of 199 mph set in 2017.
+The wind recording was made Sunday morning by an instrument at 9,186 feet (2,800 meters) on Kirkwood Mountain south of Lake Tahoe.
+If accurate, it would have broken the previous wind record of 199 mph (320 kph) at Ward Mountain west of Lake Tahoe in 2017.

 But forecasters now suspect the sensor wasn’t working properly, said Cory Mueller, a meteorologist with the National Weather Service in Sacramento.

-“It doesn’t seem realistic after looking at the wind sensor,” he said.
+“It doesn’t seem realistic after looking at the wind sensor,” he told the Los Angeles Times.
 “It was reporting high winds when we were seeing lighter winds and higher humidity than we were actually experiencing.
 We believe the sensor wasn’t working correctly.”

+The storm that caused widespread in flooding last week in Washington and Oregon brought a strong cold front to California.

+Powerful winds lingered Monday across Southern California.
+Gusts brought down trees near Los Angeles and knocked over a big rig on Interstate 15 in Fontana.